solyarisoftware/WeBAD/README.md

   Namely: avoiding any wake-word detection algorithm.

-## Which are the possible scenarios?
+## Which are the possible applications?

 Let's focus on these two specific application contexts: